This is what oats look like after soaking over night. |

 3. For each cup of water you pour over the beans also place 1 tbsp of organic apple cider vinegar in the beans.
 Stir well.

+4. Let sit overnight covered on counter top.
+Do not place in refrigerator.
 5. Before dinner (or whatever meal you want to eat this) place the beans in a strainer with small holes (small enough that your beans do not fall through the holes) and with your sink water sprayer, spray the crap out of your beans.

 6. Now you boil the heck out of your beans in clean water.
 Can take up to 2 hours.
 Follow directions on your package of dry beans or check out my other blog post about cooking beans.